 Douglasville is a medium-sized city located in the state of Georgia.
 With a population of 32,897 people and 17 constituent neighborhoods, Douglasville is the 27th largest community in Georgia.
-Douglasville has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Douglasville, where the median household income is $47,563.00.
+Much of the housing stock in Douglasville was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Douglasville economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Douglasville, where the median household income is $47,707.00.

 Also of interest is that Douglasville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Douglasville in 2010 was $23,244, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $92,976 for a family of four.
+The per capita income in Douglasville in 2010 was $23,009, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $92,036 for a family of four.
 However, Douglasville contains both very wealthy and poor people as well.

 Douglasville is an extremely ethnically-diverse city.
 The people who call Douglasville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Douglasville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Douglasville include Irish, English, German, and Italian.
+Important ancestries of people in Douglasville include German, English, Irish, and Italian.

 The most common language spoken in Douglasville is English.
 Other important languages spoken here include Spanish and African languages.